tianocore-training/EDK_II_OpenBoard_Platform/PITCHME.md

 - The packages must be flexible.
 In particular, the organization of advanced feature is expected to change over time dynamically adjusting to business and technical demands.
 Therefore, the following dependency rules are in place:
 - MinPlatformPkg should only depend upon EDK II Green H packages (i.e. MdePkg and MdeModulePkg)
 - BoardModulePkg can only depend Green H packages and MinPlatformPkg
-- xxxOpenBoardPkg can depend on non-deprecated packages in edk2, MinPlatformPkg, and xxxFeaturePkg instances.
+- xxxOpenBoardPkg can depend on non-deprecated packages in edk2, MinPlatformPkg, BoardModulePkg, and xxxFeaturePkg instances
 - BoardAbc is the directory for the OpenBoardPkg.dsc file and has implied dependency xxxOpenBoardPkg, MinPlatformPkg and XxxFeaturePkg
 - xxxFeaturePkg
   -  can only depend on non-deprecated packages in edk2.